How a Tax Refund Can Cost You More

 If you have debt — such as a student loan, a car payment, a credit card balance, or even a mortgage — you’re paying interest on that debt.
 But you’re simultaneously giving Uncle Sam an interest-free loan.

-How much is this costing you?
+So how much is this really costing you?
 Let’s look at a hypothetical scenario.

 Applying Your Tax Refund: Two Scenarios